-4 has been registered on the Prospero website, registration code CRD42021238892.
-International Review

-Board approval was not required for this study.
+(PRISMA) statement.^{9,10} The protocol has been registered on the Prospero website, registration code CRD42021238892.
+International Review Board approval was not required for this study.

-Comprehensive searches of literature (published between 2014-2021) were conducted with databases:

-PubMed (MEDLINE), Embase, ERIC, PsychINFO, and Web of Sciences using subject headings or index terms in combination with keywords including "medical students," "undergraduate medical education,"

-"leadership," "curriculum," and "program development."
+Comprehensive searches of literature published between 2014-2021 were conducted with databases: PubMed (MEDLINE), Embase, ERIC, PsychINFO, and Web of Sciences, using subject headings or index terms in combination with keywords including "medical students," "undergraduate medical education," "leadership," "curriculum," and "program development."
 A summary of search terms for each database can be found in the Appendix.
-Literature search results were downloaded and imported to Covidence software, which we used to perform the title and abstract review against inclusion and exclusion criteria determined a priori conducted by ME and MM in duplicate and independently.
+Literature search results were downloaded and imported to Covidence software, which we used to perform the title and abstract review against inclusion and exclusion criteria determined a priori (see Table 1).11 Screening of titles and abstracts was performed by ME, followed by full-text screening conducted by ME and MM in duplicate and independently.
 Any discrepancies in the full-text screening were resolved through discussion by the reviewers.
 Hand searching of references of selected articles were examined to identify any potential candidate studies for inclusion.